 \subsection{Reaction Equation}

-For the Reaction problem, it is interesting to note that whole this is an ODE, with no spatial derivatives, they were counter-intuitively chosen as interfaces.
-This emphasizes the fact that PINNs, and machine learning techniques in general, do not work the same as traditional methods as these terms are not necessary for well-posedness.
+For the Reaction problem, we note that while this is an ODE, with no spatial derivatives, they were counter-intuitively chosen as interfaces.
+This emphasizes the fact that PINNs, and machine learning techniques in general, do not work the same as traditional methods since these terms are not necessary for well-posedness of an ODE.
 Given this, Figure \ref{fig:reac3} shows that METALIC outperformed the PINN while using these conditions.
-This is an interesting line of investigation in the future as it shows counter-intuitive terms can provide a training benefit to PINNs even in contract to the previous Advection problem where almost no terms where chosen.
-It is not clear why in some cases only the most basic of terms are used while in others terms which do not make physical sense are chosen, but in both, the accuracy is quite good.
-This shows that METALIC learns something about training PINNs that is not evidently clear to the human user.
+This is an interesting line of investigation for future work as it shows counter-intuitive terms can provide a training benefit to PINNs even in contrast to the previous Advection problem where almost no terms where chosen.
+It is not clear why in some cases only the most basic of terms are used while in others terms which do not make physical sense are chosen, but in both, the accuracy is quite good on their respective problems.
+This shows that METALIC learns something about PINN training that is not evidently clear to the human user.